jezrael88/iengtests/content/scholarship/Full Scholarship Programme.md

 ---
-title: "Full iEngtests Scholarship Program"
+title: "Full Scholarship Programme"
 draft: false
 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # scholarship image
 image: "images/scholarship/scholarship1.jpg"
 # meta description
 description : "We are an ally to every aspiring heroes worldwide.
 We’ve helped thousands of professionals obtain their score requirement.
 And, we are a home to those who take heroic actions every day and live the community by example; we are here to make iEngtests heroes of the future.
-We’re here today, we’ll be here tomorrow. iEngtests for the heroes!
+We’re here today, we’ll be here tomorrow. iEngtests for the heroes!"
-"
 # teacher
 teacher: "Roland Adala"
 # duration